deepdeepdot/nano-deep-learning/05-nano-slides.md

 ### Parser?

-* What's wrong with our calculator?
+* What's missing in our calculator?
   - It's hardcoded for the expression: "4 / 2 + 3 * 4"
   - No support for parenthensis, unary operators (negative)
   - How can we make it dynamic?
 How do we support variables?